 with this great city.
 The Duomo, Giotto's Tower,

-and the Baptistery with its famous golden doors
+and the Baptistery with its golden doors are all

-the Uffizi and the River Arno's Pont Vecchio.
+Uffizi and the River Arno's famed Pont Vecchio.